H-Ext-UnitTests/UnitTestCSharp/README.md

 1. Uncomment specific definition you want to test against API by following location below.
   * UnitTestCSharp.cs file.
   * UnitTestCSharp properties under Build Tab's "Conditional compilation symbols" textfield.
-(This require defintion insert.)
+(This require definition insert.)
 2. Compile it.
 3. Use Add-on Converter application to convert it into eao format.
 4. Copy UnitTestCSharp.eao file into H-Ext's plugins folder.